mstover/CodeLearner/docs/level_one.md

 Or they learn by example or from their friends where to find the classes they want to use in their own code.
 For now, you have learned by reading this documentation!

 You will then need to update your MySolution class with a new method called "getCountWithinQuotes".
+Why?
+Because LessonTwo is an [interface](terms.md#interface) that demands any class that implements it must implement a method called "getCountWithinQuotes()".

 The requirements are:
 1. Same as Lesson One - your method ```getCount()``` must still return a total count of characters sent in strings.